learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ### Putting it all together

-Combine the above code as a function and pass three works of Shakespeare (romeandjuliet.txt, hamlet.txt, othello.txt).
+Combine the above code as a function and pass three works of Shakespeare (`'romeandjuliet.txt'`, `'hamlet.txt'`, `'othello.txt'`).
 Observe the frequency of stop words.
-Repeat the same exercise for three works of Jane Austin (senseandsensibility.txt, prideandprejudice.txt and emma.txt).
+Repeat the same exercise for three works of Jane Austin (`'senseandsensibility.txt'`, `'prideandprejudice.txt'` and `'emma.txt'`).

 > Can you recognize the writing styles of these authors based on their use of stop words?
 > What can you do to improve the style recognition ability?